dataventis/flisp/README.md

 ## Goals of fLisp

-- To be the smallest embeddable Lisp interpreter yet powerful enough
-  to drive real world applications.
+- To be the smallest embeddable Lisp interpreter yet powerful enough to drive real world applications.
 - To be rock stable, predictable and consistent.
 - To consume as little resources as possible.
-- To be easy to understand without extensive study (to encourage further
+- To be easy to understand without extensive study (to encourage further experimentation).
-  experimentation).

 Size by version:

 	Version	Binary	C-Lines/sloc/Files	Lisp-Lines/sloc/Files
 	0.13	85584	3.6k/2.4k/6			373/272/3
-	0.14    85744   3.6k/2.4k/6			428/300/2
+	0.14    83088   3.7k/2.4k/7			607/354/5

 ## Building

-fLisp should be buildable with only the standard C libraries.
+fLisp only depends on the standard C libraries.

+The default Makefile target:

+	make all

+Creates:
+- flisp ..
+The flisp command line utility.
+- flispd ..
+The command line utility with floating point (double) support.
+- libflisp.a and libflispd.a ..
+The libraries for embedding fLisp in other applications.

+	make install
+	make install-dev

+Install the command line utilities, documentation and Lisp libraries in the first case, or the libraries, header files and pkg-config files in the second case.

-    make flisp
+	make dep

-# TODO

-## Future

-- Implement the backtick and comma reader macros.
-See [5]
-- Adapt build system to be able to un/install `flisp` binary.
-Includes
-  preparing a Lisp library and a startup file.
-- Extend file extension to be usable for Lisp programs.
-- Refactor complete core to be able to run any number of interpreters.
-- Tap the potential of the in code documentation via Doxygen.
+Builds the Debian packages `flisp` and `flisp-dev`.
+The first installs the command line utilities, the Lisp libraries and the documentation, the second only the files required for development.

 # References